SkretasLab/ProteoSeeker/README.md

 7. nr database: 27/06/2024
 8. Reviewed (Swiss-Prot) flat file: 04/08/2023

 **Caution!
-The results generated by some of the test cases for the seek and taxonomy mode evlauation and most of the results generated for the test cases for the taxonomy evaluation take up a lot of memory space, in the range of 100-200 GBs.
+The results generated by some of the test cases for the seek and taxonomy mode evaluation and most of the results generated for the test cases for the taxonomy evaluation take up a lot of memory space, in the range of 100-200 GB.
 If memory space is a limiting factor for you then run the test cases one at a time, as we provide such an option, and delete the files not directly associated with the evaluation.**

 ## 4.1 Seek and taxonomy modes evaluation
 <p align="justify">The seek and taxonomy mode of ProteoSeeker can be tested on specific samples which have been analyzed by our lab in the process of discovering novel enzymes with desirable characteristics.
 The following samples were used for these analyses: "SRR3961740", "DRR163688" and "SRR17771278"."</p>

 1. <p align="justify">Modify the paths to the directory that will include the total of the results generated by ProteoSeeker (the results associated with the taxonomy analysis will remain to the directory set in the parameter files which is in the "results" directory), the Kraken2 Collection Standard-8, Standard-16, Standard databases and to the protein database, using their full paths based on your system.
-The option to selected another directory to contain all the results exists because the total sze of the results is too big and might be suitable for you to store them in another directory or even completely delete them after the analysis is completed.
+The option to selected another directory to contain all the results exists because the total size of the results is too big and might be suitable for you to store them in another directory or even completely delete them after the analysis is completed.
 These variables are the following:</p>

 ~~~bash
 RESULTS_ALL_PATH="${PS_PATH}/Benchmark"